Water company urges customers to be aware of bogus callers

-Anglian Water is urging customers in Luton and Bedfordshire to make sure they are protected from bogus callers this winter.
+Anglian Water is urging customers in Luton and Bedfordshire to protect themselves from bogus callers this winter.

-The water company has issued the advice to help keep customers safe during the dark winter evenings now that the clocks have gone back.
+The company is advising customers to stay safe during the dark winter evenings now that the clocks have gone back.

 The number of reported cases of criminal activity goes up during the darker winter evenings, with many cases of distraction burglaries caused by bogus callers.